ibexa/documentation-developer/docs/update_and_migration/from_4.0/to_4.1.md

 ### Update Flex server

 The `flex.ibexa.co` Flex server has been disabled.
-If you are using earlier v4.x versions, and you have not done it before, you have to update your Flex server.
+If you're using earlier v4.x versions, and you have not done it before, you have to update your Flex server.

 To do it, in your `composer.json`, check whether the `https://flex.ibexa.co` endpoint is still listed in `extra.symfony.endpoint`.